anika1920/Attrition-Analysis-PowerBi-Project/README.md

 # Employee Attrition Analysis 📊

-I am excited to present my latest project - Employee Attrition Analysis! 🌟 Leveraging Kaggle data, I embarked on a data journey utilizing Power BI.
+Here is my project on Employee Attrition !🌟 Using data from Kaggle, I navigated through workforce insights with the help of Power BI.

 **Project Workflow:**